Realistic Blur Synthesis for Learning Image Deblurring: Abstract

 \section{Abstract}

-Training learning-based deblurring methods demands a significant amount of blurred and sharp image pairs.
-Unfortunately, existing synthetic datasets are not realistic enough, and existing real-world blur datasets provide limited diversity of scenes and camera settings.
-As a result, deblurring models trained on them still suffer from the lack of generalization ability for handling real blurred images.
-In this paper, we analyze various factors that introduce differences between real and synthetic blurred images, and present a novel blur synthesis pipeline that can synthesize more realistic blur.
-We also present RSBlur, a novel dataset that contains real blurred images and the corresponding sequences of sharp images.
-The RSBlur dataset can be used for generating synthetic blurred images to enable detailed analysis on the differences between real and synthetic blur.
-With our blur synthesis pipeline and RSBlur dataset, we reveal the effects of different factors in the blur synthesis.
-We also show that our synthesis method can improve the deblurring performance on real blurred images.
+Training learning-based deblurring methods demands a tre-mendous amount of blurred and sharp image pairs.
+Unfortunately, existing synthetic datasets are not realistic enough, and deblurring models trained on them cannot handle real blurred images effectively.
+While real datasets have recently been proposed, they provide limited diversity of scenes and camera settings, and capturing real datasets for diverse settings is still challenging.
+To resolve this, this paper analyzes various factors that introduce differences between real and synthetic blurred images.
+To this end, we present RSBlur, a novel dataset with real blurred images and the corresponding sharp image sequences to enable a detailed analysis of the difference between real and synthetic blur.
+With the dataset, we reveal the effects of different factors in the blur generation process.
+Based on the analysis, we also present a novel blur synthesis pipeline to synthesize more realistic blur.
+We show that our synthesis pipeline can improve the deblurring performance on real blurred images.